cmusatyalab/gabriel/README.md

    change IP address of `GABRIEL_IP` variable at `src/edu/cmu/cs/gabriel/Const.java`.

+5. HTTP display

+    If you want to have a quick test of whether your image stream transmission is working fine, you can run another cognitive engine by

+    ```
+    $ cd <gabriel-repo>/bin
+    $ ./gabriel-proxy-http-display/proxy.py
+    ```

+    This cognitive engine sets up an HTTP server to publish the received images.
-After these steps, you should be able to see the camera images of mobile devices by connecting to `http://gabriel_ip:7070/index.html` using your browser.
+	If all properly set, you should now be able to see the camera images from mobile devices by connecting to `http://gabriel_ip:7070/index.html`
+	using your browser.